Easy Roasted Butternut Squash Soup

 • TOTAL

-This butternut squash soup is very simple to make.
-Butternut squash is roasted whole on top of garlic cloves and fresh thyme until tender and sweet.
-Everything is then blended with vegetable stock until creamy.
+This roasted butternut squash soup is incredibly simple to make.
+You’ll roast the squash on top of garlic cloves and fresh herbs until tender and sweet.
+Then, blend it with stock until creamy.
 Since this recipe is so simple, you can play around with it as much as you like.
 Try other kinds of squash or pumpkin in place of the butternut squash.
-Or add some roasted potatoes, onions or carrots.
+Or add some roasted potatoes, onions, or carrots.
+You can roast them alongside the squash on the same baking sheet.

 You Will Need